 Failure to Cooperate with the Prosecutor or District Attorney

-If the accuser is not cooperating, then it makes prosecuting that case challenging.
+If the accuser is not cooperating, or the victim doesn’t show up to court, then it makes prosecuting that case challenging.
 Sometimes, prosecutors will file charges and then later dismiss those charges when the accuser refuses to cooperate after a certain period.
 There are deadlines as far as how long a prosecutor has to bring charges.
 If the prosecution files charges but cannot make the accuser cooperate after a certain period, all domestic violence charges can get dismissed.

 If law enforcement officers, prosecutors, or District Attorney believe that there was some misunderstanding between the accused and accuser, then the charges could be dropped.
 This usually happens when both defendants and victims claim that third parties misunderstood them about what occurred during an episode.